khanh1998/raft-go/README.md

 docker compose up -d --build
 ```
 This will create a static cluster including three nodes, you can check the docker-compose file to see which port those nodes are operating on.

+You can now move to step **#2 (Specify the URL of the leader)** and interact with the cluster by sending HTTP requests to the leader.

+Or you can using the web UI running at `localhost:3000` to interact with the cluster.
+Before using the web UI, you must wait a few minutes for the cluster to elect a leader.
 ## 1.2 Configuration
 You need a config file `config.yml` whose content as bellow:
 ```yaml